Wang Yuegu

 Wang Yuegu (王越古 (Wáng Yuègǔ), /cmn/; born 10 June 1980) is a retired Chinese-born Singaporean table tennis player who was ranked among the top ten players in the world.
 Wang made her inaugural appearance as a Singaporean table tennis player on the International Table Tennis Federation (ITTF) Pro Tour in June 2005 at the Volkswagen Korean Open in Suncheon, South Korea, where she and Sun Beibei took the silver medal in the women's doubles.
 On 24 September 2006, Wang achieved her first gold medal on the Pro Tour at the Japan Open in Yokohama.
 She repeated the feat against her compatriot Li Jiawei on 12 November at the ITTF Pro Tour German Open in Bayreuth.
 In June 2007, Wang helped Singapore sweep the women's team, women's doubles and mixed doubles gold trophies at the 17th Commonwealth Table Tennis Championships in Jaipur.

 Representing Singapore for the first time at the 2008 Summer Olympics in Beijing, she was a member of the silver medal-winning women's table tennis team, consisting of Li Jiawei, Feng Tianwei and herself.
 This marked the first time that Singaporeans had won an Olympic medal since Singapore's independence in 1965.
 The medal came 48 years after weightlifter Tan Howe Liang won the country's first medal, a silver in weightlifting at the 1960 Summer Olympics in Rome.
 In May 2010 the trio of Wang, Feng Tianwei and Sun stunned the reigning champion China 3–1 in the Liebherr World Team Table Tennis Championships in Moscow, making Singapore world champion for the first time.

 Wang won the women's team bronze medal with Feng and Li at the 2012 Summer Olympics in London.
 She announced her retirement from competitive sports in August 2012.

 Early years

 Wang Yuegu was born on 10 June 1980 in Anshan, Liaoning.
-In December 2004 she relocated to Singapore under the Foreign Sports Talent Scheme as this offered her more opportunities to prove herself at the international level.
-She subsequently became a Singapore citizen.
+She played professionally in Japanese leagues before relocating to Singapore under the Foreign Sports Talent Scheme in December 2004 in search of more opportunities to prove herself at the international level.
+She subsequently became a Singapore citizen in 2007.